RaviKMalhotra/CCSP/Domain 2 - Cloud Data Security/Domain 2 Important Questions  1.md

 D. How the solution works
 Answer: B.

-All security functions come with an attendant negative productivity effect: the most secure environment will be the least productive, and the most productive will be the least secure.
-Egress monitoring tools will have an overhead cost in terms of production impact and loss of efficiency and speed.
+[important] **All security functions come with an attendant negative productivity effect: the most secure environment will be the least productive, and the most productive will be the least secure.
+Egress monitoring tools will have an overhead cost in terms of production impact and loss of efficiency and speed**.
 This may affect the cost savings that were realized in a cloud migration from the legacy environment, and senior management needs to understand this trade-off.
 Implementing an egress monitoring solution should not incur any additional risks of external attack, so option A is incorrect.
 Because the tool has already been purchased, explaining the purchase price is irrelevant at this point, so option C is incorrect.
 If it was germane (and it was likely not), you should have explained how the tool works before purchasing it; explaining at this point might be interesting but is not as important as option B, so option D is incorrect.